-No award show can be successful without a talented host, and the SXSW Interactive Awards boasted some great emcees over the years.
+The best award shows hinge on having a talented host, and the SXSW Interactive Innovation Awards have boasted some fantastic emcees over the years.
+Below is a list of our esteemed emcees from past awards ceremonies.

 2013: Aisha Tyler